Small Business Network Cabling: A 10-Step Auckland Setup Guide

 What's included in a small business cabling quote?

-A complete quote should include cable runs, modules, faceplates, patch panel, rack, patch cords, cable pathway (tray, conduit, J-hooks), labour for pull and terminate, Fluke certification, as-built documentation, fire-stopping, and a 12-month workmanship warranty.
+A complete quote should include cable runs, modules, faceplates, patch panel, rack, patch cords, cable pathway (tray, conduit, J-hooks), labour for pull and terminate, Fluke certification, as-built documentation, fire-stopping, and a 3-year workmanship warranty.
 Request itemised quotes so you can compare like for like.

 Ready to spec your site?